loda-lang/loda-programs/programs/oeis/list3.md

 * [A311289](http://oeis.org/A311289) ([L39 program](311/A311289.asm)): Coordination sequence Gal.5.107.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311312](http://oeis.org/A311312) ([L18 program](311/A311312.asm)): Coordination sequence Gal.6.118.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311344](http://oeis.org/A311344) ([L26 program](311/A311344.asm)): Coordination sequence Gal.5.95.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A311384](http://oeis.org/A311384) ([L93 program](311/A311384.asm)): Coordination sequence Gal.6.220.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311426](http://oeis.org/A311426) ([L28 program](311/A311426.asm)): Coordination sequence Gal.6.115.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311440](http://oeis.org/A311440) ([L16 program](311/A311440.asm)): Coordination sequence Gal.5.50.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311501](http://oeis.org/A311501) ([L26 program](311/A311501.asm)): Coordination sequence Gal.4.38.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.